Journal Prompts for Beltane

 Reflect on Your Goals

-Depending on what you journal about, writing can be an opportunity to focus on your dreams, goals, and in-the-moment progress.
-Set intentions and write about why you want to achieve the goals you’ve set and brainstorm ways to achieve them.
+Depending on what you write about, writing can be an opportunity to focus on your dreams, goals, and progress.
+Set intentions and write about why you want to achieve the goals you've set and brainstorm ways to achieve them.
 Write about the lessons you learn along the way, too.
-And don’t forget to track your progress in your journal!
+And don't forget to track your progress in your journal!

 Improve Your Health